 Best walking months

 June to September.
-We walked this Camino in November and got a lot of rain and stormy wind on the way to Finisterre.
+We walked this Camino in November and got a lot of rain and stormy wind.

 What we liked about the route